 The unset builtin is used to destroy arrays. unset name[subscript] destroys the array element at index subscript.
+Negative subscripts to indexed arrays are interpreted as described above.
 Care must be taken to avoid unwanted side effects caused by filename expansion. unset name, where name is an array, removes the entire array.
 A subscript of '\' or '@' also removes the entire array.

-The declare, local, and readonly builtins each accept a '-a' option to specify an indexed array and a '-A' option to specify an associative array.
-The read builtin accepts a '-a' option to assign a list of words read from the standard input to an array, and can read values from the standard input into individual array elements.
+The declare, local, and readonly builtins each accept a -a option to specify an indexed array and a -A option to specify an associative array.
+If both options are supplied, -A takes precedence.
+The read builtin accepts a -a option to assign a list of words read from the standard input to an array, and can read values from the standard input into individual array elements.
 The set and declare builtins display array values in a way that allows them to be reused as input.